YordanGeorgiev/qto/doc/md/devops_guide_doc.md

 ### 5.2.
-Code editors religion wars ...
-We ... do not do them ...
-The qto has been written in vim ... but there are no "unfear/evil" bindings to vim ...
-You can use whatever IDE you like.
-Qto is designed from the ground up to support multiple run-times ( hence the src/run-time/&lt;&lt;run-component&gt;&gt; naming convention), thus nor will we accept any attempts to lock the most important users - the developers to specific editors ...
+Perl source code styling

 #### 5.2.1.
+Spacing after variable asignments
+You might want to use spacing after variable assignments if you have a lot of variables assigned ... it improves the readability of the code ....

+#### 5.2.2.
 Set 3 spaces for a tab
 Why ????!!!!!
 Because 2 is too little and 4 is too much and line legth of 80 to 100 is too small to be wasted or packed with too much stuff ...
 Also 3 is a magical number ...

-#### 5.2.2.
-Spacing after variable asignments
-You might want to use spacing after variable assignments if you have a lot of variables assigned ... it improves the readability of the code ....

-### 5.3.
-JavaScript styling
-Unfortunately descriptive variables and functions affect performance because of the amount of "extra" bytes which at the end compounds - thus try to compromise between abbreviated and descriptive variables and function names.
-Avoid extra spacing between brackets etc.

-#### 5.3.1.
+#### 5.2.3.
 Empty lines
 Empty lines improve readability, when used in a standard way:
 Use 2 empty lines between functions and 1 empty line between logical blocks within functions.
-A logical block in this context might mean also set of variables declaration, instantiation of different objects, different logically connected calls or simply control flow.